top of page

 MP3 Players: camper phones are collected upon arrival and kept safe throughout the week, however, campers are permitted to bring basic MP3 players with wired headphones for music, as long as the device cannot text, access the internet, or take photos.
 MP3 players are not provided by Camp Lilac.
 Staff may use their phones for this purpose.

-Preferential Placement: campers and staff are generally assigned to cabins based on age groups, staffing needs, and availability of beds.
+Preferential Placement: campers and staff are assigned to cabins based on age groups, staffing needs, and availability of beds.
 Individuals with disabilities may be relocated upon review or request if terrain is unreasonably inaccessible.
-Campers may only be relocated to different cabins, while staff may be moved indoors if absolutely necessary.
 Please note that wheelchair accessibility is very limited on camp terrain regardless of placement.

 See also: canes & crutches, extension cords, joint braces, kinesthetic tape, mobility carts